($1,327) Moving From Texas to Michigan

 How much does it cost to move from Texas to Michigan?

-The table below lays out average cost ranges when moving from Texas to Michigan for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Texas to Michigan for different moving services depending on the size of your home.

 Move size Moving company Moving container Rental truck

 *These price ranges are a rough estimate based on 1,378 miles and historical averages.
-The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect the final cost of your move.
+The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect your final costs.

 There are many factors that influence Texas moving costs.
 The cost to move from Texas to Michigan will depend on these factors: